-A Family Child Care Home shall be a permitted use in all residential zoning districts as a Minor Home Occupation subject to compliance with the performance criteria for a Minor Home Occupation, except as modified by the following conditions:
+A Child Care Home shall be a permitted use in all residential zoning districts as a Minor Home Occupation subject to compliance with the performance criteria for a Minor Home Occupation, except as modified by the following conditions:

-- 1. Approved hours of operation for a Family Child Care Home shall be between the hours of 7:00 a.m. and 7:00 p.m.
-Traffic associated with pickup and delivery of children to this family child care home shall also be limited to these hours of operation.
-Traffic associated with the Family Child Care Home shall not exceed an average of one (1) vehicle per hour during approved hours of operation. - 2.
-Sufficient off-street parking area must be provided by on-site to accommodate all traffic coming to and from the Family Child Care Home for the pick-up and delivery of children.
-If such off-street parking is not available on site due to the size or location of the site, such off-street parking can be provided on other property not more than four hundred (400) feet distant from the site with the written consent of the property owner.
-On-street parking shall not be utilized in conjunction with the operation of a Family Child Care Home. - 3.
-All outdoor play areas for the Family Child Care Home shall be permitted only in an approved rear or side yard and shall be enclosed with a cyclone or comparable fencing at least 4 feet high. - 4.
-The performance criteria for a Minor Home Occupation concerning sewerage and water usage (Section 7.2.2.A.10), or noise, vibration, glare, fumes, odors, or electrical interference (Section 7.2.2.A.11) shall not apply to a Family Child Care Home, except to the extent that such is determined to be remarkable for a Family Child Care Home by the Community Development Director or his/her designee. - 5.
-Signage for a Family Child Care Home shall be limited to that permitted by the Minor Home Occupation performance criteria. - 6.
-A Family Child Care Home shall comply with all applicable Federal, State and Local regulations, codes, and requirements. - 7.
-A copy of the approved license issued by the State of Oklahoma, Department of Human Services, Washington County, shall be provided with the application for a Minor Home Occupation for a Family Child Care Home.
+- 1. Approved hours of operation for a Child Care Home shall be between the hours of 6:00 a.m. and 8:00 p.m.
+Traffic associated with pickup and delivery of children to this family child care home shall also be limited to these hours of operation. - 2.
+On-street parking is permitted for the pick-up and delivery of children if off-street parking is not feasible - 3.
+Play areas shall be enclosed with safe fencing; flexibility in materials and height is allowed, provided safety is ensured and OKDHS requirements are met.
+Unless in conflict with OKDHS requirements, any site perimeter fencing shall meet requirements set forth in Section 9.5.3. - 4.
+The performance criteria for a Minor Home Occupation concerning sewerage and water usage (Section 7.2.2.A.10), or noise, vibration, glare, fumes, odors, or electrical interference (Section 7.2.2.A.11) shall not apply to a Child Care Home, except to the extent that such is determined to be remarkable for a Child Care Home by the Community Development Director or his/her designee. - 5.
+Signage for a Child Care Home shall be limited to that permitted by the Minor Home Occupation performance criteria. - 6.
+A Child Care Home shall comply with all applicable Federal, State and Local regulations, codes, and requirements. - 7.
+A copy of the approved license issued by the State of Oklahoma, Department of Human Services, Washington County, shall be provided with the application for a Minor Home Occupation for a Child Care Home.